shikhargovil/AHB-to-APB-Bridge/README.md

 Three distinct buses are defined within the AMBA specification:

 • the Advanced High-performance Bus (AHB)

 • the Advanced System Bus (ASB)

-• the Advanced Peripheral Bus (APB).
+• the Advanced Peripheral Bus (APB)

 A test methodology is included with the AMBA specification which provides an infrastructure for modular macrocell test and diagnostic access.